jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

     - [x] I was already putting things out of scope, not just reformulating.
 I have done that for the Future projects, because putting it out of scope was easier than reformulating some of the difficult text.
 Maybe that rule does not hold up for reformulating the Done projects.
 I want to realize that the focus is on reformulation, not scoping.
 Only if it helps me get through the reformulations, I may want to also fine-tune the scoping in the planning docs.
     - [x] So the same argument kind of applies.
 If I know it is out of scope, I can just move it without further reformulation.
     - [x] Fortunately I am quite clear on what I put out of scope.
-    - [x] Q: Will all 'fundamental principles' be put out of scope?
+    - [x] Q: Might all 'fundamental principles' be put out of scope?
     - [x] Exp: Read some of the actual documentation.
     - [x] A: Yes, 'fundamental principles' is out of scope with the current ideas I have now.
     - [x] By the way: I saw '2.
 Concurrency' under '3.
 Operating System' in the Encircle Docs.
 I couldn't find that content before.
 Found it.